CPT II in PCC

 Should You Participate?: Some insurance carriers may offer pay-for-performance bonuses to practices that use CPT II codes.
 You can enroll in these programs with your insurance carriers, use the codes during checkout and billing, and payors will then evaluate whether clinical improvement was achieved and send you an incentive bonus.

-Procedure Code Guidance: The procedure code recommendations in this article are intended only as examples.
-You should consult the AMA’s CPT Coding Guide and work with your insurance payers to verify what codes you should use on claims.
+Procedure Code Guidance: The procedure codes discussed in this article are intended only as examples.
+You should consult the AMA’s current CPT Coding Guide and work with your insurance payers to verify what codes you should report.
 Your practice updates and maintains your procedure list, codes, and prices in the Procedures table in the Table Editor on your PCC system.

 Coding with CPT II, an Overview